Tell al-Lahm: Kisik/Kisig

 Also, sometimes Kissik.
 It is mostly attested in the 1st Millennium BC with one possible mention in the early 2nd Millennium BC.
 It has been suggested that the city was named Kisik, usually spelled syllabically but also logographically (EZENxKU_{7}^{ki}) in the 1st millennium BC, but had been named Kisig (EZENxSIG^{ki}) in earlier periods.
 A calendar of Neo-Babylonian ruler Nebuchadnezzar II mentions sangu (high priests) of Kissik.
 It is believed to have been in the region controlled by the Bit-Iakin, like Dur-Iakin.
 One researcher suggested that the residence of the early 2nd Millennium BC Isin-Larsa period ruler Naplanum was at Kisig and that the city was Amorite.
 In the time of Neo-Assyrian ruler Ashurbanipal (669–631 BC) the Elamite ruler Nabu-bel-shumate carried away some citizens of Kisig and as a result that town swore an oath to Ashurbanipal and provided troops.
 They later complained that their troops were not being treated well.
 Sargon II (722–705 BC) awarded andurāru status to "Dēr, Ur, Uruk, Eridu, Larsa, Kullab, Kisik, and Nemed-Laguda".

 Kuara (Ku'ara)

 Personal names such as Lú-a.ḫaki "The man from Kuara" are known in the Early Dynastic period.

+It is mentioned in the Early Dynastic Zame Hymns.
+A door socket from the Akkadian Empire period was found at an unexcavated site reading "Manistusu, king of Kis, builder of the temple of the goddess Ninhursaga in HA.A KI.
+Whoever removes this tablet, may Ninhursaga and Samas uproot his seed and destroy his progeny."
+It has been proposed that HA.A KI was Kuara.

 In a Ur III empire period a tablet from Puzrish-Dagan lists an ensi (governor) of Ku'ara as Enlil-zisagal.
 Several researchers have suggested that the name of the city evolved, becoming Kuwara and then later Kumari.

 Kuara was the cult center of Asarluhi, a god regarded as a son of Enki (Ea).
 In the Old Babylonian period, he was equated with Marduk, previously an insignificant local god of Babylon, which resulted in the latter similarly starting to be addressed as a son of Enki.
 One of the Temple Hymns of Enheduana, daughter of Akkadian Empire ruler Sargon of Akkad included a section dedicated to Kuara and its tutelary god: